md-cs-student-unipi/Advanced-Programming/09-Scripting-languages-Python.md

 `filter(func, iterable)` return an iterator that yelds the values in the iterable for whom the function is true.
 In func is None return only the elements evalued as True (not False, not None, not 0 ...).

 #### functools
 Higher-order functions on iterables.
-E.g. reduce(function, iterable[, ini1alizer])
+E.g. reduce(function, iterable[, initializer])

 #### itertools
 Functions for creating iterators: